 Experts in online instructional design will tell you it takes between 50 and 700 hours to create one hour of learning.
-It’s not something that can be churned out in a weekend.
+It’s not something that can be turned around in a weekend.

 So, why does it take up to 700 hours to create just one hour of elearning?
 The main reason is the breadth and depth of skills that are required to create a fully functioning, interactive, engaging, sequential, digital course that improves learning outcomes.